jchambers-singlestore/singlestore-oom-parser/README.md

 ## Features

-- Identifies OOM events by thread ID and NTID
+- Identifies distinct OOM events by thread ID and NTID
 - Extracts memory allocation information in a hierarchical format
-- Summarizes query memory usage by aggregator
+- Summarizes query memory usage by aggregator activity
 - Visualizes memory allocator data in a tree-like structure
 - Supports output to file or console